Business & Economics

 Regional & National finalists in the LiBF Student Investor competition

 Regional Finalists in the Target 2.0 BoE competition

 Winners of the EY Arcade National Competition 2014

 Business Studies - Winner of the 2013 Good Schools Guide Award for Excellence

-The Business & Economics Department has moved to a brand new area.
-There are three classrooms, a social learning zone with 4 networked computers and a large TV screen.
+The Business & Economics Department recently moved to a new area in Old School House.
+There are three classrooms, a social learning area with 4 networked computers and a large TV screen.
 The department also has a staff office.
-There are three full-time staff members and one part-time member of department.
+We are developing an Enterprise Hub area.

 Business & Economics - Staff Overview

 The department follows the Edexcel syllabus.
-In total four units are studied and these are examined at the end of the second year.
+In total four units are studied and these are examined at the end of the second year through three exams.
 The course is linear.
-Three exams are taken at the end of the second year.

 For more details on the curriculum, visit the Edexcel web site